-4.18 Complaints made against other Members or officers or people working on behalf of the Authority must be based upon fact and not motivated by malice or by political rivalry.
+- 4.20 Complaints made against other Members or officers or people working on behalf of the Authority must be based upon fact and not motivated by malice or by political rivalry.
 Members should avoid making complaints which have little or no substance or where the evidence of any breach is weak or non-existent.
+Such complaints may be dismissed at the initial assessment stage.
 In the case of doubt as to whether a threshold has been met, advice should be sought from the Monitoring Officer.
-The making of frivolous or frivolous or vexatious complaints may be conduct which will be considered a breach of the Code and dealt with under the Local Resolution Procedure.
+The making of frivolous or vexatious complaints may be conduct which will be considered a breach of the Code and dealt with under the Local Resolution Procedure. - 4.21 Guidance on what circumstances may lead to a determination that a complaint is frivolous or vexatious are set out in Appendix 3.
+3.